seeingsequence

 • I fool myself by calling this learning, but learning requires memory work, which is: I put it into memory by repeating it and testing if I remember.

 • I judge memory work as inferior.
-Result: I like a fool when I do memory work.
+And so it follows that I feel like a fool when I do memory work.

 • I can work hard, and I’m a good person.
 But I only can do unskilled or low skilled and therefore low-paying jobs for my allowance or my living.